paulrudy/alfred-go-to-here/README.md

 Advanced users can also use the External Trigger from another workflow (not shown, see below).

+The workflow recognizes buttons named "Open" or "Save", as well as "Export", "Move", and "Select", which are used in certain dialogs in some apps.

-The workflow looks for English-language button titles in the dialog.
+The workflow looks for those English-language button names in the dialog.
 Non-English users can change these strings in the [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration/), along with adjusting the speed of execution in case of slower machines.

 ### Call workflow from another workflow